Spacial/csstuff/README.md

   - [glam](https://github.com/EmbarkStudios/glam-rs): A simple and fast 3D math library for games and graphics
 - [ScummVM](https://www.scummvm.org): is a program which allows you to run certain classic graphical point-and-click adventure games, provided you already have their data files.
 - [DevShop](https://secretgeek.github.io/devShop/): minimal kanban game.
 [DevShop!](https://github.com/secretGeek/devShop)(github), I had this idea 10 years ago for a game called DevShop and decided to implement a minimal non-viable product of it, in vanilla js, with the no-framework.
+- [netris](https://git.sr.ht/~tslocum/netris?0.1.2): Multiplayer Tetris clone. -> _ssh netris.rocketnine.space_
+- [GB-NES-PDF-HTML-ZIP](https://github.com/ViGrey/gb-nes-pdf-html-zip): A Gameboy ROM that is also an NES ROM, a PDF File, an HTML File, and a ZIP File that contains its own source code

 ## Writing Articles